Mauna Loa Eruption Update #4…Could be a pause. Could be going out.

 More Mauna Loa

-The odd looking one that is just red and black by Linda was taken about ten minutes after the eruption started…from our driveway!
-I have to say…that kind of a volcanic sky will get you fully awake almost instantly.
-It was so bright and looked so close, that I woke up our neighbors…who were then equally horrified.
-We live on the side of the Hualalai Volcano…it is active, but not erupting.
-Geologists have told us that we would only have about one hour to evacuate if that volcano goes off…and we were a bit fearful that it had erupted.
-Fortunately, we found out quickly it was Mauna Loa, which is about 20 miles away and not a threat to our area.
+The odd looking one that is just red and black by Linda was taken ten minutes after the eruption started, from our driveway!
+I have to say…that kind of volcanic sky will fully awaken you instantly.
+So bright and looked so close that I woke up our neighbors…who were then equally horrified!
+We live on the side of the Hualalai Volcano, it is active, but not erupting.
+Geologists have told us we’d only have about one hour to evacuate if that volcano goes off.
+So, we were a bit fearful that it had erupted.
+Fortunately, we found out quickly it was Mauna Loa, which is about 20 miles away.
+Luckily, not a threat to our area.

 I am hearing that hotels rooms, cars rentals and helicopter reservations are filling up fast here.
-Linda and I are headed out in few hours to shoot until sunrise.
+Will head out in few hours to shoot until sunrise.
 I will update you soon on progress.
 The eruption is showing some minor slowing and the front is advancing at only 40 yards an hour toward the Saddle Road…still two miles or so away.

-Come see this if you can…well worth the trip.
+Come see this if you can.
+Certainly well worth the trip.

 Aloha,